justinthelaw/opera/README.md

 ## What are "Bullets"

-One of the most pointless and time-consuming things that Air and Space Force officer and enlisted personnel do all the time is bullet-writing.
+One of the most pointless and time-consuming things that Air and Space Force officer and enlisted personnel do all the time is Bullet-writing.

-Air and Space Force personnel typically are required to write bullets for performance reports and award packages, and these bullets could mean the difference between the stagnation or advancement of an Airman or Guardian's career.
+Air and Space Force personnel are required to write Bullets for performance reports and award packages, and these Bullets could mean the difference between the stagnation or advancement of an Airman or Guardian's career.

+Bullets are action-impact-outcome statements that follow specific formatting rules which, more often than not, hinder effective communication and/or embellish the accomplishments of competing officers and enlisted personnel.

+## How are "Bullets" Formatted

-These bullets follow a few formatting rules:
+Bullets follow a few formatting rules:

--   Each bullet must be exactly one line, with the width of the line depending on the form (performance reports, award packages, etc).
+- Each Bullet must be exactly one line, with the width of the line depending on the form (performance reports, award packages, etc).
+- Bullets generally adhere to the following formula, with some situational exceptions: `<ACTION>;<IMPACT>--<OUTCOME>`
 - Acronyms and abbreviations can be force-wide, organization, and/or commander-specific, with major inconsistencies in their abbreviation/acronym policies.

-## How are "Bullets" Formatted
+- In Awards Packages, Enlisted Performance Reports (EPRs), and most other evaluation documents, the length of a Bullet must be exactly 202.321mm
+- In Officer Performance Reports (OPRs), the length of a Bullet must be exactly 201.041mm
+- In the (failed) rollout of myEval 1.0, Bullets were based on a maximum string length of 200 characters

-Those bullet formatting rules lead to the following:
+Those Bullet formatting rules lead to the following:

 - Information compression is prioritized over legibility
 - Time is wasted on acronym and/or abbreviation revisions
-- Bullet "appearance" becomes highly valued; some examples of arbitrary bullet appearance rules:
+- Bullet "appearance" becomes highly valued; some examples of arbitrary Bullet appearance rules:
     - Any sort of repetition = bad
     - Bullets near flush with page boundaries = good
-- Ending bullets (push statements) are generic but need to be varied enough to catch attention
+- Closing Bullets (push statements) are always generic but need to catch attention

-In Awards Packages, Enlisted Performance Reports (EPRs), and most other evaluation documents, the length of a bullet must be exactly 202.321mm.
-Whereas in Officer Performance Reports (OPRs), the length of a bullet must be exactly 201.041mm.
-The goal of this application is to be adaptable enough to shift to any length and/or format (e.g., character based count from myEval v1.0).

-The purpose of _smarter_-bullets is to develop a set of tools to automate the pointless aspects of bullet-writing so that an officer and/or enlisted members can focus more on writing actual content rather than worry about irrelevant formatting.

 ## Example Bullets

-Below are examples of fake, UNCLASSIFIED Air and Space Force bullets:
+Below are examples of fake/unclassified Air and Space Force Bullets:

 - Delivered enterprise network s/w cert; adv'd 3 docs thru 5 orgs--guaranteed vital rqmts s/w accessibility DAF-wide
+- Streamlined 3-ktr proposal rvw; resolved 277 elements in <5 wks--trailblazed $900M resilient POTUS/CCMD comms
 - Justin embraces challenges with vigor; #1 choice to tackle big problems--perfect fit for NRO--send to PDE 1st look!

-- Streamlined 3-ktr proposal rvw; resolved 277 elements in <5 wks--trailblazed $900M resilient POTUS/CCMD comms
+One non-obvious similarity amongst all 3 of these bullets is that they fit into the form perfectly - right up against the edge of the input.
+This is because the input area is within a PDF form renders characters differently depending on the types and encoding, like the space character in UTF-8 versus UTF-16.

 # Why the Hard Fork

-The purpose of hard-forking this tool is as follows:
+The purpose of hard-forking this original tool is as follows:

-1. Refactor the frontend codebase to modern TypeScript, and eliminate Create-React-App (CRA) overhead
+1. Refactor the frontend codebase to modern TypeScript, and eliminate Create-React-App overhead
 2. Provide more GitOps and open-source developer workflows and instructions
-3. Add OpenAI API GPT3 prompt engineering to create a new "Bullet Forge" feature
+3. Add OpenAI API GPT3 base model fine-tuning to create a new [Bullet Forge](#bullet-forge) feature
-4. Revamp the UI/UX using modern Astro UXDS components and styling
+4. Revamp the UI/UX using modern components and design standards
 5. Re-architect to a client-server application to provide persistence, security, and improvement insights

 # Application Usage

 ## Bullet Writing

 The application provides instructions within the application for usage.
 The User Interface (UI) should be relatively easy to navigate.
-If the UI is not intuitive to you, then feedback can be submitted using the To-Be-Built feedback form or an Issue can be posted to this Github repository.
+If the UI is not intuitive to you, then feedback can be submitted using the in-app feedback form or an Issue can be posted to this Github repository.

 ## Acronym List Imports